mghirsch42/CS5173-ManifoldLearning/README.md

 ## Project proposal

 We intend to use manifold learning to defend neural networks against adversarial examples.
 Manifold learning attempts to find a lower dimensional geometric representation of the training data.
 Adversarial examples that make slight perturbations to the input data do not lie on the manifold.
-Based on this assumption, we propose using a distance metric to measure compare the new example to the learned manifold to identify adversarial examples.
+Based on this assumption, we propose using a similarity metric to compare the new example to the learned manifold to identify adversarial examples.